Cypoe/Discord-bot_Countdown/README.md

 A small Discord Bot that changes the channel-name to a Countdown-Clock which counts down towards a date and time.
 This is up bcs of demand.

 ## Commands
-The Bot was created for Clint Jones (aka pwnisher) for his **Create with Clint** Discord, where he hosts his weekly-Challebges.
+The Bot was created for Clint Jones (aka pwnisher) for his **Create with Clint** Discord, where he hosts his weekly-Challenges.
 That's why the *!weekly* command is there.
 Otherwise the bot with change it back to it's previous name.
 ![Discord_YFOM6kgRcN](https://user-images.githubusercontent.com/39304197/109067877-63e2c780-76ef-11eb-8792-00d465a31282.png)